-AM I A CANDIDATE FOR A BREAST LIFT?
+AM I A CANDIDATE FOR ATLANTA BREAST LIFT SURGERY?

-At Killingsworth Center for Plastic Surgery, Dr. Killingsworth offers breast lift (mastopexy) surgery to raise and reshape sagging breasts by trimming excess skin before tightening the supporting tissue; this can achieve an uplifted, youthful breast contour.
-Dr. Killingsworth can also resize and reposition the nipples and surrounding areolas to further improve the appearance of your breasts.
-Since a breast lift does not change the shape or fullness of the breasts, many patients choose to combine their mastopexy with a breast augmentation to increase the size of their breasts at the same time for optimal results.*
+Dr. Killingsworth and his plastic surgery team offer breast lift surgery in Atlanta to raise and reshape sagging breasts.
+Breast lift surgery trims excess skin before tightening the supporting tissue; this can achieve uplifted, youthful breast contours.
+Our breast lift surgeons can also resize and reposition the nipples to further improve the appearance of your breasts.
+Since a breast lift does not change the shape or fullness of the breasts, many patients choose to combine this procedure with breast augmentation to increase the size of their breasts.*

 When considering breast lift surgery, your initial consultation is essential.
-This meeting will help Dr. Killingsworth formulate the best approach to your mastopexy procedure.
-Dr. Killingsworth will discuss your treatment goals and examine your breasts to determine if you are a candidate for a breast lift.
-He will also review your medical history and explain all pre and post-surgery instructions with you.
+This meeting will help Dr. Killingsworth and his plastic surgery team create the best approach for your breast lift procedure.
+Our breast lift surgeons will discuss your treatment goals and examine your breasts to determine if you are a candidate for a breast lift.
+We will also review your medical history and explain all pre and post-surgery instructions with you.

-A breast lift can take from one to three hours to complete, and is typically performed on an outpatient basis under general anesthesia.* There are different types of breast lift surgeries and the main criteria for selecting the correct approach is the degree of lifting desired, the looseness of your skin, and the amount of breast tissue (glandular and fatty tissue) inside your breast skin.
+A breast lift can take from one to three hours to complete.
+Breast lift surgery is typically performed on an outpatient basis under general anesthesia.* There are several different types of breast lifts.
+Factors like the extent of breast sagging, the looseness of your skin, and breast volume are taken into account before choosing a specific breast lift technique.

 WHAT ARE MY BREAST LIFT OPTIONS?*

-Breast lifts are usually categorized by the type of incisions; some techniques that may be used include:
+Breast lifts are usually categorized by the type of incisions.
+Some breast lift techniques include:

-- Periareolar Breast Lift: Also known as a crescent lift, this mastopexy technique involves an incision around the upper part of the areola.
+- Periareolar Breast Lift: Also known as a crescent lift, this breast lift technique involves an incision around the upper part of the areola.
 Your breast lift surgeon will remove a small amount of skin and reposition the nipple slightly higher.
-The periareolar breast lift is the least invasive breast lift technique, but is not designed to achieve transformative results like other breast lift methods.
+This breast lift procedure is the least invasive technique but is not designed to achieve as dramatic of results.